 Most guitar straps will cost anywhere between $30 - $70.
 That's just a range where most guitar straps fall in.
 If we zero in further, the below $30 range is preserved for budget guitar straps.
 They're good but don't consider them to have all the comfortability and durability advantages.

 The $30 - $50 range is reserved for mid-level guitar straps.
 The high-end and premium guitar straps go over $70 and the custom ones can go as high as you want them to.

 Q: What are the benefits of using guitar straps?

-A: Guitar straps make it much easier to carry your electric guitar around, as they make the neck strap easily accessible without the risk of it falling off.
+A: Guitar straps make it much easier to carry your electric guitar around, as they make your guitar easily accessible even while you stand, and eliminate the risk of it falling off.
 Strapped guitar players don't have to worry about the strap slipping off during live performances, which can be a problem with straps that are easily damaged.
 Your guitar won't move around while you play, making it easier for doing cool guitar flips, or simply to keep your guitar behind as you deliver some tunes on a keyboard or a djembe.

 Jack has been a touring guitarist for almost 20 years, playing in a number of country music and rock bands.
 Jack loves the road and defines himself as a never-ending student of the guitar and other important instruments or tools that make a musician.